lingyi-owl/jena_workshop/_episodes/52_exploring_data.md

 teaching: 0
 exercises: 60
 questions:
-- "What are the differences between absulte abundance and relative abundance?"
+- "What are the differences between absulte abundance, relative abundance and centered-log transformed abundance?
-- "Why is it necessary to filter out low-abundance features?"
 objectives:
 - "Plotting absolute abundance, relative abundance and centered-log ratio abundance."
-- "Filtering ASVs to exclude low-abundance features."
 keypoints:
 - "Plot absolute abundance, relative abundance and centered-log ratio abundance plots to see the difference of different abundance measures."
-- "Picking thresholds for filtering can be tricky.
-Play with the thresholds to filter data based on your questions and your data."
 ---

 ## Data Overview with FeatureTable